Skip to main content

 LAWS2011: Federal Constitutional Law

-The main objective of the course is to impart an undestanding of the fundamentals of federal constitutional law through the study of key judicial decisions on powers and prohibitions in the Commonwealth Constitution.
-In a one session course it is neither feasible nor desirable to study all aspects of federal constitutional law.
-The course is designed to provide a general conceptual framework for solving problems about federal constitutional law by a detailed treatment of selected topics.
-The course aims to:- Provide analysis of the function of the High Court as the final arbiter of constitutionality. - Develop and understanding of the techniques of judicial review as applied in Australia.- Encourage discussion on the themes of federalism, constitutional change through interpretation, and constitutionalism (for example, the rule of law, limits upon government power, and allocating power for public ends).
-The topics covered in detail include: The basic principles of constitutional interpretation (in relation to which the trade and commerce power will be used to illustrate); inconsistency between Commonwealth and State laws; Commonwealth legislative power including, in addition to trade and commerce as above, external affairs, corporations, tax, grants, defence, and "race"; and prohibitions on Commonwealth legsilative power such as freedom of interstate trade, the implied freedom of political communications, and the principles of intergovernmental immunity.
+The main objective of the unit is to impart an understanding of the fundamentals of federal constitutional law through the study of key judicial decisions on powers and prohibitions in the Commonwealth Constitution.
+The unit is designed to provide a general conceptual framework for solving problems about federal constitutional law through a detailed treatment of selected topics.
+The unit aims to: - Analyse the function of the High Court as the final arbiter of constitutionality. - Develop an understanding of the techniques of judicial review as applied in Australia. - Encourage discussion on the themes of federalism, constitutional change through interpretation, and constitutionalism (for example, the rule of law, limits upon government power, and allocating power for public ends).
+The topics covered in detail include: the basic principles of constitutional interpretation and characterisation; inconsistency between Commonwealth and State laws; select Commonwealth legislative powers; and select limits on Commonwealth and State legislative power.

 Unit details and rules